 Dala Village Tours

-If this seems overwhelming but you want to opt for tours, below are the ones that I would recommend that can be easily booked online and of course, saves you from all scams and trust issues.
-There are combination tours as well, which works best if you want to cover more within a short time.
+If this seems overwhelming but you want to opt for tours, check this combination tour of Yangon Circular train and Dala, which works best if you want to cover more within a short time.

 A disclaimer though – Don’t expect turquoise coloured beaches with white sand and palm trees like other places in SE Asia, especially if you are traveling in Myanmar right after the monsoon.